Craven-Biostat-Lab/SARS-CoV-2-Analysis/code/GraphAnalysis/README.md

 ### Outputting to `.csv`

 You'll notice a button at the bottom of the interfact that allows you to export data to a `.csv` file.
-This button does exactly what it does on the tin -- it exports the current state of the **Results** text box to a `.csv` file, where the columns are arranged as the following:
+This button does exactly what it does on the tin -- it exports the current state of the **Results** text box to a `.csv` file, where the columns are arranged as in the following example:

 | interactorA | interactorB | interactionType |
 | ----------- | ----------- | --------------- |